 Most beach and barrier island communities will issue mandatory evacuation orders if wind and/or storm surge impacts are expected to reach particularly dangerous levels.

 For the most part, the decision to evacuate is made at the family level.
 Talk about your risk, and your aversion thereof, and make a careful plan ahead of time.

 If you opt to evacuate for an approaching hurricane, your direction of travel should hinge on the forecast track of the storm.

-Most hurricanes approach southeastern North Carolina directly from the south (like Fran of 1996 and Floyd of 1999).
+Most hurricanes approach southeastern North Carolina directly from the south (like Hazel of 1954, Fran of 1996, and Floyd of 1999).
 In these events, the ideal evacuation route is a westbound route like I-40 west, US-74 west, US-76 west, and US-17 south to US-378 west (in the case of southwestern Brunswick County).

-Occasionally, hurricanes approach the Carolinas more directly from the east (like Hugo of 1989 and Isabel of 2003).
-In such a case, a north or southbound mode of evacuation may be more appropriate (I-40 west to I-95 north, US-17 north or south, US-421 west, and NC-87 north or south).
+Occasionally, hurricanes approach the Carolinas more directly from the east (like Hugo of 1989, Isabel of 2003, and Florence of 2018).
+In these rarer cases, a north or southbound mode of evacuation may be more appropriate (I-40 west to I-95 north, US-17 north or south, US-421 west, and NC-87 north or south).

 Tropical wave: a broad, generally disorganized axis of relatively low air pressure over tropical waters.
 "We will keep a close eye on a tropical wave just west of Africa as it has a chance to organize and strengthen in the coming days."

 HOW DOES CLIMATE CHANGE IMPACT HURRICANES?

 No single hurricane's behavior hinges on climate change, but there is evidence the frequency of more impactful hurricanes is increasing with a warming trend in the tropical Atlantic Ocean.
 Data suggests Atlantic tropical storms and hurricanes have become much greater and more efficient rainfall producers in the last 50 years.